denoland/deno/README.md

 ## A secure TypeScript runtime built on V8

-- Supports TypeScript 3.1 out of the box.
-Uses V8 7.1.
+- Supports TypeScript out of the box.
+Uses a recent version of V8.
 That is, it's very modern JavaScript.

 - No `package.json`.
 No npm.
 Not explicitly compatible with Node.